RehabEngGroup/MBSbenchmarksInOpenSim/README.md

 MBS-BOS package is a set of programs that implement the Multi-Body Systems (MBS) Benchmark [[1]] using the OpenSim APIs [[2]].

-The first objective is to compare the outcomes of these simulations with the validated reference solutions available in the MBS Benchmark package.
+The first objective is to compare output from these simulations with the validated reference solutions available in the MBS Benchmark package.
 The second objective is to provide C++ solutions for common problems that can be found in the implementation of simulations of multi-body systems.

 ### Latest Version
-MBS-BOS is an open project hosted in GitHub:
+MBS-BOS is an open project, released under GNU General Public License and hosted in GitHub:

 > https://github.com/RehabEngGroup/MBSbenchmarksInOpenSim